The curriculum maps and schemes of work we have developed have encouraged 'A Creative Curriculum' for our KS3 students.

 Keystage 4 curriculum is based on different termly themes - Autumn Term - Restless Earth, Spring Term - Our World India, Summer Term - How we Work.

-Students in Planets 4, 5, 6 and 7 work towards the ASDAN (Awards Scheme Development and Accreditation Network) gaining Certification in Towards Independence, Personal Development Programmes and Employability.
+Students in Mountains 4, 5, 6 and 7 work towards the ASDAN (Awards Scheme Development and Accreditation Network) gaining Certification in Towards Independence, Personal Development Programmes and Employability.
 These

 We work collaboratively with a range of other providers in West Cumbria as part of Foundation Learning.
 This increases inclusive opportunities for personalised learning.
 For example one of our students attends St Benedict's School and is currently takes part in GCSE biology lessons.
 Three of our students attend Prism Arts at Distington School and many of our 6th formers go out regularly on Work Experience.